Michaela000/EPICHAD/project/lab_notebook_Michaela.md

 - Preprocessing of EPICHAD Dataset
  - Problems: difficult preprocessing with bipolar channels, therefore we asked the authors for help.
  - Result: don't use derivatives data, but the correct raw data.

+#week 7 (14.06-20.06)
+- update github repository
+- learning more about EEG data; data analysis; etc. (Videos on Youtube and MNE)